Red Dwarf X: Post-production

+On 19 June 2012, the post-production process was completed and all six episodes were signed off ready for their broadcast in the following autumn.

 Promotion

 The first trailer for Red Dwarf X was released on 20 July 2012 on Dave's official Facebook page, and was followed by a new teaser released every following Friday until the series premiered.
 Red Dwarf X began airing on 4 October 2012.
 The show was also advertised on billboards throughout the UK, mainly near train stations.

+Cast

+The only returning characters from the previous series are: